Questions & answers about treatment in the ERCM

 - No risk of bleeding or infection

-- Quick return to normal everyday life
+- Rapid return to normal daily activities

 - Short treatment time compared to conventional radiotherapy